 - Confirm if you are looking for a job, a project, both, or neither

 - Add at least 1 Industry Experience item

 To make your public profile private again, click Make this profile private.

 The Mendix Platform stores certain personal information about you.
-To view this information, click View Audit Trail in the Personal Information Stored by Mendix section of the Advanced settings.
+You can view this information by clicking View Audit Trail in the Personal Information Stored by Mendix.

 11 Point Penalties